Principle-Five/pumpia-acr-med/README.md

 Slice width is measured by fitting a curve to the profile of the ROIs.

-This curve can be selected as either a flat top gaussian given by - where P is the rank:
+This curve can be selected as either a flat top gaussian given by the following, where P is the rank:

 $$A * exp\bigg(-\bigg(\frac{(x-x_0)^2}{2\sigma^2}\bigg)^P\bigg) + offset$$